 Here’s one of the biggest secrets in VA law: many veterans with a 90% rating should actually be receiving a 100% VA disability rating.
 The VA may have incorrectly rated many veterans with a 90% rating.
 Did you know the difference between a 90% rating and a 100% rating is over $1,000 a month?

 Veterans that are rated 90 percent may consider submitting a new application or appealing their rating decision.
 The difference between 90% and 100% disability ratings is over $1,000 a month.
 However, you should only re-apply or appeal if you are truly deserve the increase in VA disability ratings.

-Can I receive TDIU Benefits with a 90% VA Disability rating?
+Can I Get TDIU Benefits With a 90% VA Disability Rating?

 Yes!
 Veterans who are receiving 90% VA disability rating may be entitled to Total Disability Individual Unemployability (TDIU) benefits.TDIU benefits are for veterans that can no longer work from service-connected disabilities.
 If you have trouble keeping a job or finding one, you could receive TDIU benefits from the Veterans Administration.

 There is a difference between a 100 percent rating and Individual Unemployability benefits even though they pay the same.
 Veterans can receive only one payment at a time.

 Many veterans with 90% VA disability ratings are going to have trouble with the jump to a 100% VA rating.
 Even though it is only 10%, it is the hardest 10% to get in VA disability benefits.
 However, the VA recognizes that even though some veterans can’t obtain a 100% rating, their conditions do prevent them from working.
 In other words, your conditions don’t reach a 100% rating on the Combined Ratings Table, but you are just as unemployable as someone with a 100% rating.